Friday, November 25, 2011

 الحمد لله All praises due to Allah

 I have made this short video especially for the event.
 It was a scramble for ideas.
-I didn't want a corporate video about ME.
+I didn't want a corporate video about me.
 I want it to be a tribute to my family that has supported me in this journey.
 And to celebrate the local Bawean community that has come a long way ever since our forefathers set sail with their little "perahu" (or so I was told by the elders) on the treacherous seas separating Bawean island in Indonesia and Singapore.

 News of the event travelled fast and a couple of media in Bawean wrote about it too!
 I'm pleasantly surprised.
 This is truely special to be acknowledged by the kind folks in Bawean!
 Thank you so much.